GlobeBMG/GBMG.Monitoring.StatsD/README.md

 # GBMG.Monitoring.StatsD
-StatsD implementation of the GBMG Monitoring inteface
+StatsD implementation of the GBMG Monitoring interface